Are you dealing with drafty outlets and walls that are cold to the touch?

 RetroFoam of Michigan has more than 17 years of experience insulating exterior walls in existing homes across the Mitten.
-With this experience comes our ability to insulate your exterior walls and leaving your home not only more comfortable but also looking like we were never there.
+With this experience comes our ability to insulate your exterior walls and leave your home not only more comfortable but also looking like we were never there.

 Our process of adding insulation to existing walls is quick, simple, and in most cases can be done in just one day.

 The type of siding you have can change the installation process by varying degrees from the technique used to the amount of time it takes to complete the job.

 Adding Insulation to Existing Walls with Vinyl and Aluminum Siding

-The process of insulating homes with vinyl and aluminum siding are fairly similar.
+The process of insulating homes with vinyl and aluminum siding is fairly similar.

 A piece of siding is removed, and a 2 ½-inch hole is drilled into each stud cavity.
 A crew member then runs a Slim Jim up and down the cavity.
 This is done to ensure there are no fire stops or studs that will prohibit the hose from getting all the way to the top and to feel for the next stud.
-This gives the installer a good idea what is in the cavity from top to bottom and side to side.
+This gives the installer a good idea of what is in the cavity from top to bottom and side to side.

 The installer will then run the injection hose all the way to the top of the cavity and all the way to the bottom while injecting the foam.
 If the installer runs into any obstructions or blockages, another hole will be drilled either above or below it and more foam will be injected to ensure the cavity is completely filled.